MarKamenov/coding-challenge-frontend/README.md

 When you run create-react-app, it always creates the project with the latest version of react-scripts so you’ll get all the new features and improvements in newly created apps automatically.

-We can run npm test to run tests.
+npm test Runs tests.
 Testing is still in progress.

 For state management we use Mobxjs